 If any task in an event loop, or the event loop itself, blocks, it runs the risk of never being restarted if the event loop ends before the block condition completes.
 Many functions in the Python standard library incur blocking, and therefore are subject to this issue.
 Therefore, many libraries also exist in non-blocking versions.

 Managing multiple asyncio events can be error prone.
-Python provides a debug mode to help identify and catch common issues, as documented in [Ref]
+Python provides a debug mode and logging module to help identify and catch common issues, as documented in the Python documentation set[xx].

 COMMON VULNERABILITIES DISCUSSION